r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 try await runtime.run()
 ```

-Let's talk about the five key interactions that happen within that abstracted code: the Lambda runtime, event parsing, API PUT requests, Swift Concurrency, and interacting with other AWS services.
+Let's talk about the five key interactions that happen within that abstracted code: the Swift AWS Lambda runtime, event parsing, API PUT requests, Swift Concurrency, and interacting with other AWS services.

-First, the **AWS Lambda Runtime**.
+First, the **Swift AWS Lambda Runtime**.

-Next, **event parsing**.
+The [Swift AWS Lambda Runtime](https://github.com/swift-server/swift-aws-lambda-runtime) is defined as "an implementation of the [AWS Lambda Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) and uses an embedded asynchronous HTTP Client based on [SwiftNIO](http://github.com/apple/swift-nio) that is fine-tuned for performance in the AWS Runtime context."

+The runtime runs a Lambda function's handler method when the function is invoked.
+It starts with `let runtime = LambdaRuntime { }`, and all of your code is included in those brackets.
+This is how you configure reacting to certain [Lambda events](https://github.com/swift-server/swift-aws-lambda-events) and access information from Lambda's context object like the function ARN, the log group, the function's memory limit, and more.

+Lambda executes your code inside its run loop when you call `try await runtime.run()`.
+You can see all of this with more context in the code block above.

+Now that we have code we can execute, let's discuss **event parsing**.

 This happens within the `parseDynamoEventIntoGameItem(event:context:)` function.